ARCHIVED-mean-stack/session-5/README.md

 [Here](http://daniel.deverell.com/mean-fall-2016/session-5-done.zip) is the complete repo including the `scripting` directory with the component.

-1. Start with this repo and run through the steps again for the sushi page making sure you understand what has been done (basically - redo the exercise).
+1. Start with this repo and run through the steps again using the sushi page making sure you understand how to create a component (e.g. redo the exercise that was done in class).

 1. Add a home page with an Angular module to the previous week's homework.